Lawmakers to introduce bill allowing college athletes to get paid

 HARRISBURG, Pa.
-(WHTM) – Some states are taking note after California made a controversial push towards paying collegiate athletes, Pennsylvania included.
+(WHTM) – Some states are taking notice after California made a controversial push toward paying collegiate athletes, Pennsylvania included.

-Allegheny County State Rep. Dan Miller said this is actually a worker’s freedom issue.
-Any other 18 to 22-year-old can enter into any kind of contract or deal that they wish, while athletes, who help earn their coaches six and seven-figure salaries, are left on the bench financially.
+State Rep. Dan Miller (D-Allegheny) said this is actually a worker’s freedom issue.
+Any other 18 to 22-year-old can enter into any kind of contract or deal that they wish, while athletes who help earn their coaches six and seven-figure salaries are left on the bench financially.

 “We’re talking about your likeness, not somebody else’s likeness.
-They’re paying you for your likeness. why shouldn’t they, and why shouldn’t those kids get that,” says Brian Cobb, Steelton graduate and former All-American wide receiver for Rutgers University.
+They’re paying you for your likeness.
+Why shouldn’t they?
+And why shouldn’t those kids get that?” said Brian Cobb, a Steelton graduate and former All-American wide receiver for Rutgers University.

 “Schools are paying for the education.
-I find it difficult to want to make money on their likeness, as well,” says Dave Bitting, athletic director of Lower Dauphin High School.
+I find it difficult to want to make money on their likeness, as well,” said Dave Bitting, the athletic director of Lower Dauphin High School.

 A likeness that Cobb says is used to make schools rich.